kienparzival/Suki-App/EVENT_CONTENT_PROTECTION.md

 ## Overview

-Event titles and descriptions are now protected from automatic translation, ensuring that organizer-created content remains exactly as they typed it, regardless of the selected language.
+Event titles, descriptions, and venue names are now protected from automatic translation, ensuring that organizer-created content remains exactly as they typed it, regardless of the selected language.

 ## What's Protected